 Akiva School offers kindergarten through sixth grades and is accredited by the Southern Association of Colleges and Schoolsas well as a member of RAVSAK.
 The rigorous curriculum includes language arts, science, social studies, a STEM focus, Jewish Studies, Hebrew language, music, dance, art, and physical education.
 Many students graduate Akiva fluent in Hebrew and are able to seamlessly analyze and understand high-level texts in both Hebrew and English.
 Graduates are consistently accepted into the most selective private middle and high-schools, as well as the magnet options, and are recognized as leaders in both character and academic achievement.
 Akivastudents take part in extracurricular activities, in after school clubs, as well as sports teams.
 Akiva is also proud to host the annual Math Contest in Nashville, an event known to be one of the finest Middle School math competitions in Nashville. (www.akivanashville.net)

-Jewish Middle School of Nashville commenced operations in 2015 and serves grades seven through nine.
+Jewish Middle School of Nashville commenced operations in 2015 and serves grades six through nine.
 JMS MS integrates traditional classroom teaching, with online learning and cross-curricular study experiences in its daily schedule.
-JMS is located at Nashville’s Jewish community campus and features a technology-based learning center equipped to deliver best practices in blended learning as well as a warm and intimate classroom setting where each student can be nurtured and supported. (www.jmsnashville.org)
+JMS is located on Nashville’s Jewish community campus and features a technology-based learning center equipped to deliver best practices in blended learning as well as a warm and intimate classroom setting where each student can be nurtured and supported. (jmsnashville.org)

 Fresh kosher chicken and meat as well as dairy products, grocery items and frozen foods are available at Kroger’s Belle Meade, Whole Foods and Trader Joe’s.
-There are two kosher restaurants, Grins Vegetarian Café at Vanderbilt Hillel and Woodlands Indian Vegetarian Cuisine.
-There is also a kosher food truck with a meat menu coming to Vanderbilt!
+There is one kosher restaurant, Grins Vegetarian Café at Vanderbilt Hillel, and another is getting ready to open soon!
 There are several kosher caterers in town and the Loew’s Vanderbilt Plaza can cater kosher events.
 For more information, see Keeping Kosher in Nashville.